Artur Zawisza

 Artur Wojciech Zawisza (/pol/, born 30 March 1969 in Lublin) is a Polish far-right politician and biogas plant industrialist.
-He served as a Sejm member of the Law and Justice party (2001–2007) and was subsequently the vice-president of the Libertas Poland (2009–2014), National Movement (Poland) (2014–2018) and Federation for the Republic (2018–2019) parties.
-He has been the president of the Union of Producers and Employers of Biogas and Biomethane Industry (UPEBBI) nationwide syndicate since 2021.
+He served as a Sejm member of the Law and Justice party (2001–2007) and was subsequently the vice-president of Libertas Poland (2009–2014), National Movement (2014–2018), and Federation for the Republic (2018–2019) parties.
+He has been the president of the nationwide Union of Producers and Employers of Biogas and Biomethane Industry (UPEBBI) syndicate since 2021.

 Biography

 Family background

 His father, Jerzy, was a Home Army soldier in Western Polesia in 1944 and a member of the anti-Communist resistance.
 His mother (d.
 1983) is buried in the Evangelical section of the Lipowa Street cemetery in Lublin.

 Political career

 1980s

 While attending the Jan Zamoyski High School No. 2 in Lublin (1984–1988) Zawisza served as a unit leader in the Zawisza Association of Catholic Scouting, based on the work of the French Jesuit Jacques Sevin, where his stated goal was to "train cadres for a free and Catholic Poland".
 In 1988, he was admitted to the Catholic University of Lublin and joined the Vade Mecum Academic Club of Socio-Political Thought, a student debating organisation adhering to the National-Democratic tradition.
 He later served as a president of the club.
 After the club's patron, Wiesław Chrzanowski, established the Christian National Union (ZChN) party in 1989, Zawisza became a member.
 He worked with the party leader for Lublin, Włodzimierz Blajerski, who considered making Zawisza his deputy but found him too radical.
 In his university years Zawisza made contact with Derek Holland, formerly of the British National Front, a founding leader of the neo-fascist International Third Position in 1989; Zawisza was remembered sporting a Celtic cross badge gifted by Holland.
 He has been a member of the pro-Russian Conservative-Monarchist Club since the early 1990s.